-Garmin®, the Garmin logo, ANT+®, Auto Lap®, Auto Pause®, Edge®, and Virtual Partner® are trademarks of Garmin Ltd. or its subsidiaries, registered in the USA and other countries.
+Garmin®, the Garmin logo, ANT+®, Auto Lap®, Auto Pause®, Edge®, Forerunner®, inReach®, and Virtual Partner® are trademarks of Garmin Ltd. or its subsidiaries, registered in the USA and other countries.
 Connect IQTM, Garmin ConnectTM, Garmin ExpressTM, VariaTM, Varia VisionTM, and VectorTM are trademarks of Garmin Ltd. or its subsidiaries.
-These trademarks may not be used without the express permission of Garmin
+These trademarks may not be used without the express permission of Garmin.

-The Bluetooth® word mark and logos are owned by the Bluetooth SIG, Inc. and any use of such marks by Garmin is under license.
-The Cooper Institute®, as well as any related trademarks, are the property of The Cooper Institute.
+Android[TM] is a trademark of Google Inc. Apple[®] and Mac[®] are trademarks of Apple, Inc., registered in the U.S. and other countries.
+The BLUETOOTH[®] word mark and logos are owned by the Bluetooth SIG, Inc. and any use of such marks by Garmin is under license.
+The Cooper Institute[®], as well as any related trademarks, are the property of The Cooper Institute.
 Advanced heartbeat analytics by Firstbeat.
-Di2TM is a trademark of Shimano, Inc. Shimano® is a registered trademark of Cisco Systems, Inc. used under license by Apple Inc. Mac® is a trademark of Apple, Inc., registered in the U.S. and other countries. microSDM and the microSDHC logo are trademarks of SD-3C, LLC.
-Training Stress ScoreTM (TSS), Intensity FactorTM (IF), and Normalized PowerTM (NP) are trademarks of Peaksware, LLC.
-STRAVA and StravaTM are trademarks of Strava, Inc. Wi-Fi® is a registered trademark of Wi-Fi Alliance Corporation.
-Windows® is a registered trademark of Microsoft Corporation in the United States and other countries.
+Di2[TM] and Shimano STEPS[TM] are trademarks of Shimano, Inc. Shimano[®] is a registered trademark of Shimano, Inc. Training Stress Score[TM] (TSS), Intensity Factor[TM] (IF), and Normalized Power[TM] (NP) are trademarks of Peaksware, LLC.
+STRAVA and Strava[TM] are trademarks of Strava, Inc. Wi-Fi[®] is a registered trademark of Wi-Fi Alliance Corporation.
+Windows[®] is a registered trademark of Microsoft Corporation in the United States and other countries.
 Other trademarks and trade names are those of their respective owners.

-This product is ANT+° certified.
+This product is ANT+® certified.
 Visit www.thisisant.com/directory for a list of compatible products and apps.

-M/N: A03164
+M/N: AA3485